PetrusHimself/image_to_pdf/README.md

 To use the program, replace `"input_image.jpg"` with the path to your input image file.
 Similarly, set the desired output paths for the converted PDF file (`pdf_path`) and the directory where the converted images will be saved (`output_directory`).

 Remember to install the necessary libraries by running `pip install img2pdf PyPDF2 pillow` in your command prompt or terminal before executing the program.

+Test this program, and you can also contribute